Connect with us

 • Five-lobed kola nut (Oji omumu): A kola nut with five lobes represents a good omen.
 It symbolizes wealth, procreation, productivity, good fortune, etc.

-• Six-lobed kola nut (Oji ogbugbandu): This six lobed kola nut is a rare fruit; it indicates a covenant between the gods and humans.
-When this rare kola nut is found, it symbolizes a special visitation by the gods on the man that broke the kola nut.
+• Six-lobed kola nut (Oji ogbugbandu): This six-lobed kola nut is a rare fruit; it indicates a covenant between the gods and humans.
+When this rare kola nut is found, it symbolizes a special visitation by the gods on the man who broke the kola nut.
 This unusual occurrence is celebrated by the killing of an animal with blood like a chicken or goat then, the blood spilled on the ground with a lobe to show reverence and link between the living and the ancestors in Ìgbò cosmology.

 • Seven/eight lobed kola nut (Oji asaa-asato): This type of kola nut is extremely rare.
 It is a symbol of royalty and also signifies joy and happiness.
-It is associated with mystical effects because it represents the four gods of the market days, the four Ìgbò market days, the three dimensions of man, and the trinity.
+It is associated with mystical effects because it represents the four gods of the market days, the four Ìgbò market days, the three dimensions of man, and the Trinity.
 These spiritual symbols support its claim as a harbinger of good fortunes.

-Significance Of kola Nut In Ìgbò Culture and Religion
+Significance of Kola Nut In Ìgbò Culture and Religion

 The Ìgbò culture and spirituality are entwined, in that culture is the bedrock of the Ìgbò spirituality and belief.
 Culture is called omenala in the Ìgbò language, while the Ìgbò religion is called odinala or odinani.
 Both may seem to have similar meanings, but they differ in context.
 Omenala represents the Ìgbò culture in its entirety.
 Many Ìgbò of today often mistake this as paganism, without understanding that omenala is a core aspect of their heritage as an Ìgbò person.
 Odinala, on the other hand, is traced as far back as the genesis of man.
 It is said to have existed with our ancestors.
 Odinala is natural to Ìgbò cosmology.
 Omenala is therefore used to practice Odinala.